CDCgov/cfa-ngm-widget/README.md

 # Streamlit app

-We make the following assumptions about transmission between and within groups for the default parameters:
+Default parameters assume the following about transmission:

 | Group | Probability of onward, within group transmission | Probability of being infected from outside group | Probability of severe outcome in group |
 |----------|----------|----------|----------|